Showing 1 - 1 OF 1

 Many jobs in Guam are contractor positions.
 Contact FFSC at 671-333-2056/57 to find out about the major contractors on base.

 U.S. citizens seeking employment on Guam must present a passport or birth certificate as proof of citizenship.
 The United States Labor Law requires employers to request proof of work eligibility prior to employment.
 There are no employment limitations for U.S. citizens.

 Separating or retiring service members and their families may visit the Fleet and Family Support Center to utilize the Transition Assistance Program.
 TAP provides comprehensive transition assistance services.
-Services include information on resources and benefits, such as the Transition Goals, Plans, Success workshop, one-on-one career and transition support and career planning workshops.
-TAP will help you plan for your future as you change from military to civilian life.
-Call 671-333-2056, Monday through Friday, 7:30 a.m. to 4:30 p.m.
+Services include information on resources and benefits such as the Transition workshop, one-on-one career and transition support and career planning workshops.
+TAP will help you plan for your future as you progress from military to civilian life.
+Call 671-333-2056/57, Monday through Friday 7:30 a.m. to 4:30 p.m.

 Educational opportunities to further your education or become a certified professional in certain fields are available both on and off base.
-Contact the Guam Fleet and Family Support Center for more information.
+Contact the Guam Fleet and Family Support Center for more information, 671-333-2056/57.

 For information on MyCAA and Military Spouse Education and Career Opportunities, visit Military OneSource.